Skip to Content

 Sharing is caring!

 But ultralight (UL) doesn’t have to mean ultra uncomfortable.
-In fact, there’s tons of UL backpacking gear out there that’s designed to be both easy on your shoulders and comfy cozy.
+In fact, there’s tons of UL backpacking gear out there that’s designed to be both easy on your shoulders and comfy to carry.
 And we took a bunch of it out onto the Allegheny Trail in West Virginia in late spring conditions (i.e. mild during the day, cool at night, and plenty muddy) to see how light we could get our packs and how the gear performed.

 Want more UL backpacking content?
 Check out the biggest mistakes UL backpackers make and 5+ tips for packing ultralight.